ikthreeo/simple-list/README.md

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

 ## TO-DO List
-- Save on enter
+- Local Storage
-- Auto save on clicking out
+- Accesibility shortcuts (Row model)

 ### Future
 - Clean List button state for "No done tasks"